PHP Match and Enums.

 Now we can have simpler unit tests for the separate action classes, nice.
 But… in some cases I wanted to do more before calling another action.
 For example, create a DTO from validated file data specific to the action to process and save it, something like:

 As PHP doesn’t [yet] support multi-line short closures I didn’t think it was possible to inline this in the match arm.
-I was wrong as PHP has supported Immediately Invoked Function Execution aka IFFE (Iffy!) since PHP 7, so we can combine this functionality to do this
+I was wrong as PHP has supported Immediately Invoked Function Execution aka IFFE (Iffy!) since PHP 7, so we can combine this functionality to do this:

 Whilst the syntax is a little verbose, this feels like a really solution nice to me and great to have another option to reach for.